ddadaal/ChromeNJUGPACalculator/README.md

 ## Development

-This extension is based on
+This extension is developed with
 - TypeScript
 - Webpack

-You should check out something about these before starting developing this project.
+Prior knowledge is required to participate in the development.

 ### Install dependencies